Carrigallen Lough – Angling Haven in County Leitrim

 Overview

-Carrigallen Lough lies at the very centre of the small village of Carrigallen in south‑eastern County Leitrim.
-The lake stretches between the village’s north and south shores, creating a natural amphitheatre of water, reeds and low hills.
-Its placid surface reflects the rolling Leitrim landscape, while the surrounding fields and woodlands provide a backdrop of quiet beauty.
-The lough is best known as a premier angling destination, but it also serves as a gateway to a rich tapestry of early medieval sites, historic graveyards and a wider network of lakes that feed into the River Erne and the River Shannon.
+Carrigallen Lough occupies the centre of Carrigallen, a small village in south-eastern County Leitrim.
+The lake stretches between the north and south banks, forming a natural amphitheatre framed by reed beds, low hills, and surrounding farmland.
+Its calm waters reflect the rolling landscape, creating a quiet focal point for the village.
+While the lough is best known as a premier angling spot, it also acts as a starting point for exploring a network of early medieval sites, historic graveyards, and the wider waterways that feed into the River Erne and the River Shannon.

 History & Heritage

-The lake itself is not heavily documented, yet the land around it bears clear marks of early Irish settlement.
-Directly west of the water’s edge stands Killahurk Ring Fort, an early medieval enclosure that would have protected a small farming community.
-To the east, overlooking Gulladoo Lake, lies the 16th‑century Errew Graveyard, traditionally linked to St Patrick’s missionary journeys.
-A short drive north brings you to Creevelea Abbey, a well‑preserved Franciscan friary founded in 1508, offering further insight into the region’s monastic past.
-These sites illustrate how the waterways have long shaped human activity, from early agrarian life to later religious devotion.
+The landscape around Carrigallen Lough carries clear marks of early Irish settlement and medieval religious life.
+Directly west of the water stands Killahurk Ring Fort, an early medieval earthwork enclosure that once protected a farming community.
+To the east, overlooking Gulladoo Lake, lies the 16th-century Errew Graveyard, traditionally linked to early Christian missionary activity.
+A short drive north-west leads to Creevelea Abbey, a well-preserved Franciscan friary founded in 1508.
+The abbey’s ruins and informative signage provide insight into the region’s monastic past, while the surrounding stone walls and field boundaries trace centuries of agricultural use.

 Practical Information

-Getting there – Carrigallen sits on the R201 and R203 regional roads, making it easily reachable by car from Cavan (19 km east) or Sligo (via the R201).
-Public transport is limited but reliable: Bus Éireann operates four days a week (routes 462, 464, 465) connecting Carrigallen to Sligo, Enniskillen and Cavan.
-A Local Link service (LD63) runs on Mondays and Wednesdays to Longford, providing additional regional access.
+Getting there – Carrigallen sits on the R201 and R203 regional roads, easily reachable by car from Cavan or Sligo.
+Public transport options are limited but functional; Bus Éireann routes 462, 464, and 465 connect the village to Sligo, Enniskillen, and Cavan several times a week.
+A Local Link service also runs to Longford on select days.

-Parking – Free on‑site parking is available at the north and south ends of the lough, with short‑term spaces close to the main walking path.
-No admission fee is required for the lake or its surrounding trails.
+Parking & Access – Free on-site parking is available at both the north and south ends of the lough.
+Short-term spaces sit close to the main walking path.
+There is no admission charge for the lake or its surrounding trails.

-Fishing licences – Anglers must hold a valid Irish fishing licence, which can be purchased online or at local tackle shops in Carrigallen.
-Seasonal competition entry fees are listed on the event organisers’ websites.
+Fishing Licences & Regulations – Anglers must hold a valid Irish fishing licence, available online or at local tackle shops in Carrigallen.
+Seasonal competition entry fees and schedules are published by the event organisers.
+Respect for local wildlife is essential, particularly during nesting seasons for waterfowl.

-Facilities – The village centre offers a modest selection of cafés and a small shop where you can pick up refreshments, bait and basic supplies.
-Restroom facilities are located near the Corn Mill Theatre and are open during performances and community events.
+Facilities & Amenities – The village centre offers a selection of cafés, a small shop for refreshments and bait, and basic supplies.
+Toilet facilities are located near the Corn Mill Theatre & Arts Centre and are accessible during performances and community events.